 Snowflake Inc. (SNOW) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 9.74% over the past month, outpacing the Computer and Technology sector's loss of 1.76% and the S&P 500's gain of 2.96% in that time.
+Heading into today, shares of the company had gained 16.5% over the past month, outpacing the Computer and Technology sector's gain of 5.57% and the S&P 500's gain of 5.68% in that time.

-SNOW will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.06, up 78.57% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $303.96 million, up 90.43% from the prior-year quarter.
+Investors will be hoping for strength from SNOW as it approaches its next earnings release.
+On that day, SNOW is projected to report earnings of -$0.06 per share, which would represent year-over-year growth of 78.57%.
+Our most recent consensus estimate is calling for quarterly revenue of $303.96 million, up 90.43% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for SNOW.
+Any recent changes to analyst estimates for SNOW should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-SNOW is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+SNOW is currently sporting a Zacks Rank of #3 (Hold).

 Click to get this free report